 Summary: Symposium (page 2)

-Zeus, moved by pity, repositioned their sex so that they might experience pleasure when they came together.
-In this way, by knowing satiety, it will cause them to stop and turn to action and the other interests of existence 1.
+Zeus, moved by pity, repositioned their sex so that they might experience pleasure when they came together—so that, by knowing satiety, it will cause them to stop and turn to action and the other interests of existence

-Thus arises this definition of love: As the restorer of our former nature, it seeks to unite two beings into one and to heal human nature 2.
+Hence this definition of love: As the restorer of our former nature, it seeks to unite two beings into one and to heal human nature

-It is this myth that gave rise to the conception of love as the search for one's other half or the desire to become one: When someone encounters their perfect half, they are overcome with amazement, struck by a sense of friendship and love, an impression of familiarity; and they cannot bear, so to speak, to be separated, even for a moment 3.
+It is this myth that gave rise to the conception of love as the search for one's other half, the desire to become one: When someone encounters their perfect half, they are overcome with amazement, struck by a sense of friendship and love, an impression of familiarity; and they cannot bear, so to speak, to be separated, even for a moment

 This speech, met with great acclaim, is followed by that of Agathon, who depicts Love as the most beautiful of the gods—shunning old age and seeking only youth and beauty.

-Yet it is the next speech, that of Socrates, that manages to rise to the level of Aristophanes’, surpassing it and elevating The Symposium to the status of a masterpiece.
+It is the next speech, however—that of Socrates—that rises to the level of Aristophanes', surpasses it, and elevates The Symposium to the status of a masterpiece.

-Socrates argues that the other speakers have offered "forced" praise rather than genuine praise.
-By this, he means that we should not ascribe every virtue to Love, but rather praise it for the qualities it truly possesses.
+Socrates argues that the other speakers have offered "forced" praise rather than genuine praise: we should not ascribe every virtue to Love, but rather praise it for the qualities it truly possesses.

-He replaces monologue with dialogue, engaging Agathon in a discussion.
-This is an example of the famous Socratic dialogue, which proceeds by question and answer (this is dialectic)—guiding the interlocutor to bring forth a truth they already carry within them (a process known as maieutics, or the art of midwifery for the mind).
+He replaces monologue with dialogue, engaging Agathon in a discussion—an example of the famous Socratic method, which proceeds by question and answer (this is dialectic), guiding the interlocutor to bring forth a truth they already carry within them (a process known as maieutics, or the art of midwifery for the mind).

-Socrates is merely posing to Agathon the same questions that Diotima, a woman from Mantinea, once asked him.
-Socrates had answered as Agathon did, prompting Diotima to ask him in turn: Since Love lacks beauty, does that make it something ugly?
-7.
+Socrates is posing to Agathon the same questions that Diotima, a woman from Mantinea, once asked him.
+Socrates had answered as Agathon does now, prompting Diotima to ask: Since Love lacks beauty, does that make it something ugly?

 Diotima cried blasphemy: what is not beautiful is not necessarily ugly.

 Why?
-Consider the example of knowledge and ignorance.
-There is an intermediate state between the two: having a true opinion without understanding why (without being able to justify it, to provide a reason for it).
+Consider knowledge and ignorance.
+There is an intermediate state between the two: holding a true opinion without knowing why—without being able to justify it or give a reason for it.

-This is neither knowledge (for how could something that one cannot justify constitute true knowledge?) nor ignorance (for that which attains truth only accidentally cannot properly be called ignorance 8).
+This is neither knowledge (for how could something that one cannot justify constitute true knowledge?

-Likewise, some things are neither ugly nor beautiful, and this is the case with Love.
-As a consequence, Love is not a god (contrary to what some guests, including Agathon, claimed), for a god cannot experience lack, especially not a lack of beauty.
+Likewise, some things are neither ugly nor beautiful—and Love is one of them.
+It follows that Love is not a god (contrary to what several guests, including Agathon, claimed), for a god cannot experience lack, least of all a lack of beauty.

 1 191c